 In 2014 he was awarded a residency in the LexIcon, Ireland’s largest public library.
 He has developed numerous creative writing projects for schools and colleges across the country.
 He is a creative writing teacher and co-founder of the Inklinks Project, a writing initiative for young writers.
+He was the writer in residence for Carlow College St Patricks in 2019.

 He was a co-founder and board member of Lingo, Ireland’s first Spoken Word festival.